lmorg/murex/README.md

 * _No support for piping scripts to the shell executable._ This will be supported via a `--stdin` flag.
 It's an easy thing to implement but wasn't considered necessary for the MVP (minimum viable product).

-* _Not tested on Windows._ The code "should" be portable but there may be a few issues with PTY usage and/or exit numbers.
-The way the code is written, I'm not expecting any of the issues to be too problematic to resolve.